PNC Park: Eateries

 The main eating concourse, known as "Tastes of Pittsburgh", features a wide range of options including traditional ballpark foods, hometown specialties, and more exotic fare like sushi.
 Pittsburgh's hometown specialties include Primanti Brothers sandwiches, whose signature item consists of meat, cheese, hand-cut French fries, tomatoes, and coleslaw between two slices of Italian bread.
 Other local eateries offered include Mrs. T's Pierogies, Quaker Steak & Lube, Augustine's Pizza, and Benkovitz Seafood.
 Located behind center field seating is Manny's BBQ, which offers various barbecue meals.
 It is named for former Pirates' catcher Manny Sanguillén, who has been known to sign autographs for fans waiting in line.
 For the 2008 season, the Pirates created an all-you-can-eat section in the right field corner.
 Fans seated in the section are allowed "unlimited hot dogs, hamburgers, nachos, salads, popcorn, peanuts, ice cream and pop" for an entire game.
 In addition to the food offered, fans are free to bring their own food into the stadium, a rarity among the league's ballparks.

 For its first 13 years, PNC Park sold Pepsi products, a contrast from its predecessor Three Rivers Stadium, which sold Coca-Cola products, as well as Heinz Field and Mellon Arena.
 In right field, several versions of the Pepsi Globe as well as a Pepsi bottle were displayed on large posts behind the stands and lit up every time the Pirates hit a home run.
 In 2014, the Pirates switched to Coca-Cola.
 The Pepsi signage in right field was converted into advertising for locally based health insurance company Highmark.

 In 2016, PNC Park made news with their introduction of the "Cracker Jack & Mac Dog".
-The foot-long all-beef hot dog was topped with macaroni and cheese, salted caramel sauce, deep-fried pickled jalapenos and a side of caramel-covered popcorn.
+The foot-long all-beef hot dog was topped with macaroni and cheese, salted caramel sauce, deep-fried pickled jalapeños and a side of caramel-covered popcorn.
 Instead of a bun, naan bread was used to hold everything together.

 Contractors

-As with its predecessor, PNC Park's concessions service provider is Aramark, while the premium seating areas (The Lexus Club, PBC Level and Suites Level) are serviced by Levy Restaurants.
-In 2019, The Lexus Club was replaced by the Hyundai Club and Aramark took over food service.
+As with its predecessor, PNC Park's concessions service provider is Aramark, while the premium seating areas (the PBC Level, the Suites Level and formerly, the Lexus Club) are serviced by Levy Restaurants.
+In 2019, the Lexus Club was replaced by the Hyundai Club and Aramark took over food service.